Urukunnu - Kadampattukonam Economic Corridor

 Overview

 The Urukunnu-Kadampattukonam Economic Corridor is a 38.3-km, 4/6-lane greenfield highway forming part of the NH-744 Kollam-Madurai corridor under Bharatmala Pariyojana.
 The alignment starts near Urukunnu village in Thenmala, Kollam district, passes through Anchal town, and terminates at Kadampattukonam in Thiruvananthapuram district at its junction with NH-66 near Parippally.
-The DPR was prepared under the Expert Appraisal Committee of the Ministry of Environment, Forests and Climate Change, which has already given its clearance recommendation.
+The DPR was prepared under the Expert Appraisal Committee (EAC) of MoEFCC, which has given its recommendation for Environmental Clearance.
+The formal EC order is a separate step that must be confirmed before construction can begin.
 Around 202 hectares of land, mostly agricultural, falls within the proposed right of way.
 This page covers acquisition risks, the paddy land restriction trap, and which corridors near this alignment hold genuine investment logic.

 NH-744 Compensation Disputes and Kerala's Paddy Land Trap: What Buyers Near This Corridor Are Missing